aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

      - wall clock readings
      - descriptive statistics
      - sharing money in ratios (determining whether I received correct amount).
-     - picking largest of 2 or more fractions
+     - picking largest of large counting numbers or fractions, representing monetary amounts or physical quantities

   4. Ways of adopting textbook "forward-only" exercises for early algebra.
      - Can adapt for generalization by re-asking the question with large counting numbers, non-counting numbers and unknown numbers.